Documentation

 Guidelines for these fields are the following:

-• Fields selected for an index should form a unique key (aka identifier)
+• Fields selected for an index should form a unique identifier per entry.

 An example inspired by financial market data: